iizukanao/picam/README.md

 Run nginx server, then start stream.bin.
 You can access the RTMP stream at `rtmp://YOUR_RASPBERRYPI_IP/webcam/mystream`.

+### HTTP Live Streaming

+HTTP Live Streaming files are generated in `/run/shm/video`.
+You can change the output directory by changing HLS_OUTPUT_DIR in `config.h`.

 ### Recommended hardware

 #### USB microphone